-- 1. To review and evaluate the school's curriculum in relation to the needs of the local school community, and in relation to programs, policies and mandates of the School District of Clay County, the Florida State Board of Education, the Florida Statutes, and federal regulations. - To develop and recommend needed revisions of the school's curriculum to the administrative council. - 3.
-To examine and approve instructional materials from the "flexibility funds" allocated for non-state adopted materials, with the exception of workbooks and materials directly related to state adopted texts, other drill-type workbooks and school prepared materials. - 4.
-To consider requests for reconsideration of school instructional materials (both state adopted and non-state adopted) at Level II of the Reconsideration process and to make recommendations to the principal. - 5.
-To constitute the nucleus of the planning team for comprehensive planning and budget.
+- 1. To review and evaluate the school's curriculum in relation to the needs of the local school community and in relation to programs, policies and mandates of the School District of Clay County, the Florida State Board of Education, Florida Statutes, and federal regulations. - 2.
+To develop and recommend needed revisions of the school's curriculum to the administrative council. - 3.
+To examine and approve instructional materials from the "flexibility funds" allocated for non-state adopted materials, with the exception of workbooks and materials directly related to state adopted texts, other drill-type workbooks and school prepared materials. - To consider requests for reconsideration of school instructional materials (both state adopted and non-state adopted) at Level II of the Reconsideration process and to make recommendations to the principal. - To constitute the nucleus of the planning team for comprehensive planning and budget. - Monitor the implementation of the K-12 Reading Plan to evaluate the impact of the Comprehensive Core Reading Programs and all Supplemental Intervention Reading Programs of student performance. - Assists teachers in the use of the instructional pacing guide aligned to the Next Generation Sunshine State Standards.
+(This is required by DA as a leadership team responsibility for curriculum alignment.) - 8.
+Identify school and district resources for tiered services and establish appropriate curriculum based measures.